 Career Development FAQ

-CODE is the career development platform (powered by 12Twenty) exclusively for MCS, MSWE and MDS students.
+CODE is the career development platform (powered by 12Twenty) exclusively for MCS, MSWE, MDS and MHCID students.
 The modules included on this platform make it easy for students to track their internship/job search activities, register for career workshops, book career advising appointments, access career resources, and view job listings and companies looking to recruit.

-All MCS, MSWE and MDS students are required to have a CODE account.
+All MCS, MSWE, MDS and MHCID students are required to have a CODE account.
 New incoming students will need to have activated their UCInetID’s before they can create their CODE accounts and user profiles.
 For instructions on how to navigate CODE and create a student user profile, please review Section 1 of the CODE Student Toolkit.

 You also have the option to attend career and company events and workshops offered by UCI Division of Career Pathways (DCP).

-The Career Development team will hold office hours beginning Fall Week 1.
+The Career Development team will officially hold office hours beginning Fall Week 1.
 In order to support as many students as we can prior to campus recruiting events scheduled in Fall, there will be additional office hours for individual appointments during Weeks 1 through 3.
+If you need assistance before appointments are available, we recommend you visit the CODE Resource Library for employment search tools and resources, including resume examples, salary databases, networking templates, and past workshops.

-Please note that appointments during Weeks 1 to 3 will be limited to Resume and Cover Letter review for incoming students.
-Other coaching appointments such as LinkedIn review, mock interviews, will be available to all students beginning Fall Week 4.
+Please note that appointments during Weeks 1 to 3 will be limited to Resume and Cover Letter Review.
+Other types of coaching appointments such as LinkedIn reviews, and mock interviews, will be available after Fall Week 4.

 Large tech companies will participate in upcoming career fairs, but not all of them, due to the high volume of student interest they receive and because of their recruitment timelines.
-In addition to career fairs, large tech companies may be on campus for other events, so always be on the lookout!
+In addition to career fairs, large tech companies may be on campus for other events, or they may be hosting off-campus and/or virtual events and webinars, so always be on the lookout!

-Employer events hosted by the School of ICS or by ICS Professional Programs will be in ICS CODE.
+Employer events hosted by the School of ICS or by ICS Professional Programs will be in CODE Events Module unless otherwise noted.

-Most large tech companies will begin recruiting in Fall, some as early as July, but mostly late August/September.
+Most large tech companies will begin recruiting in late Summer and Fall, some as early as July, but mostly late August/September.
 Smaller to mid-size companies will usually start in Winter beginning as early as December/January.

 Once you have identified your target companies, we recommend you visit their career/university pages to find the internship postings, since most of them have deadlines that you should not miss.
 If you do not see a posting, set up email notifications through their website and on job sites like LinkedIn, so you are alerted right away and can apply as soon as the position is posted.